scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

     * If a corresponding local symbol exists, set for the local symbol.
   * `LAZY`: set for all corresponding symbols of `lazy` values.
   * `VAL`: set for all corresponding symbols.
-* `override` relationships exist only for getter symbols.
-  Corresponding local, field and parameter symbols never override or get overridden.
 * If the type of the value is not provided in source code, it is inferred from the right-hand side of the value according to the rules described in SLS [\[39\]][39].
 Corresponding signature is computed from the inferred